-My first impression was how seldom it is to read an older famous book, which would be so simply but still thrillingly written.
-I was expecting difficult reading and re-reading to understand a thing, because it is a big book with big reputation, but right at the beginning I could tell I was diving into a story full of surprises and interesting characters, and I very much enjoyed the different storylines, which soonly became one.
+My first thought was how seldom it is to read an older famous book, which would be so simply but still thrillingly written.
+I was expecting difficult reading and re-reading to understand a thing since it is a big book with big reputation, with risky topic, but right at the beginning I could tell I was diving into a story full of surprises and interesting characters, and I very much enjoyed the different storylines, which soonly became one.
 I thought how predictable it was and then everything went a whole different direction.
 Let me just say, I don’t actually read many thrillers and so I might not be the right person to review such classic, because of course someone like me might love it.
 You hear it’s a bestseller, so you expect it to fulfill your expectations even if you’re not a big thriller lover.

 It got me thinking that the Christians either despise it or they’re even more thrilled than the rest of us readers.